-This ACTION WELLBEING HANDBOOK is from our experience during April Rebellion and many smaller rebellions.
-It's been fed with feedback from debriefs all over the UK and will hopefully help us make action safer and more regenerative.
-As we are learning, we are still developing the handbook.
+The seed of this ACTION WELLBEING HANDBOOK was planted and grew out of our experience during April Rebellion and many smaller rebellions.
+It's been fed and watered by learning from debriefs all over the UK and is a guide for us all to make actions safer and more regenerative.
+As we are learning, we are still growing and developing the handbook.
 Please email any questions or comments to action.xrregen@protonmail.com